 The Executive Management holds regular operational meetings and ensures that the day-to-day management of the Company is carried out.
-The Executive Management team consists of Chief Financial Officer Måns Svalborn, Chief Technology Officer Andrea Candian, Managing Director Malta Ian Hills, Managing Director US Ramma Sharifi, Chief People Officer Dalia Turner and Chief Business Development Officer Christian Lowe di Biase.
+The Executive Management team consists of Chief Financial Officer Måns Svalborn, Chief Operating Officer Christian Lowe di Biase, Chief People Officer Dalia Turner and Managing Director US Ramma Sharifi.

-The CEO and the Executive Management are presented on pages 25-30.
+The CEO and the Executive Management are presented on pages 25-28.